tpawlowski/qsp_emulation/Readme.md

 Because of performance we suggest to use `mamba` instead of `conda`.

+The `environment_freeze.yml` file contains `mamba env export` output to recreate environment in a exactly the same version, but it also contains Linux specific packages.

 ## Usage

 Currently, the code is splitted on 5 parts.
 All notebooks are stored in `notebooks` folder.